GehartM/german-text-watermarking/README.md

    - **Secret key:**				The secret key that was used for embedding.
    - **Path to original file:**	Specifies the absolute or relative path to the original unmarked file.
 However, this must only be specified when using the non-blind extraction mode <-N>.

+**Notice:** In blind mode the inserted marking can be extracted without the presence of the original document.
+In opposite, to the non-blind mode where the original text is needed for retrieval.
+That mode must be selected identically in both the embedding and the extraction process.

 **Currently only text files are supported!**